mindriot101/dockerdeploy/README.md

 - exposes a web server that can trigger a docker pull
 - refreshes (replaces) a running container
-- remembers which containers it's managing and knows the state
+- remembers which containers it's managing and checks on the state of managed containers

 ## API endpoints

-- `/api/v1/refresh` - refresh a single container
+- `/webhook` - let gitlab pipeline updates trigger a container refresh
-	- method: `POST`
-	- data: `{"image": "string", "name": "string", "force": "boolean"}"
-- `/api/v1/list` - list status of known containers
-	- method: `GET`
-- `/api/v1/status/<containername>` - get the status of a single container
+- `/trigger` - manually trigger a container refresh

-	- method: `GET`
+### Webhook

+Add this into the gitlab webhook interface

+### Trigger

+`curl -X POST -H 'Content-Type: application/json' <server ip>:<server port>/trigger